subos2008/binance-tool/README.md

 # Binance Tool

-A cluster of k8 microservices that watch exchange's websocket streams and report to telegram.
+A cluster of microservices that watch exchange's websocket price streams and automatically trade based on 'edges'.

-2023-12-24: This is a complex repo.
-It can trade an edge (not a profitable one) on Binance.
-However, there is much code and complex architecture the wants refactoring.
-As a result we have gone green-fields and created a new [trading-engine repo](https://github.com/subos2008/trading-engine) for future development here: https://github.com/subos2008/trading-engine
+Over time this has grown into a bit of a behemoth and it's difficut to make profitable trading systems for crypto due to the large stop values needed.
+The included edge (services/edge70-signals) would have been profitable over prior bullmarkets but mainly because it had outsized returns on one or two symbols that it held rather than being profitable throughout.
+Portfolio gets eaten away at in during the chop between bull markets.

+# User Interface

+There is no UI apart from telegram.
+This is kind of intentional as I didn't want to open any ingress for attack vectors.

+# Observability

+JSON logging is used throughout and the system can be observed very well via Datadog.
+There are custom events and JSON logs that provide full coverage of all the interesting actions the trading engine performs.

 # Services